joernio/joernti-codetidal5/README.md

 JoernTI x CodeTIDAL5
 =============================================

+This repository provides means to add neural type inference to the code analysis platform [Joern](https://github.com/joernio/joern).
-A standalone artifact showcasing an integration of [Joern](https://github.com/joernio/joern) and [JoernTI](https://github.com/joernio/type-inference-models).
-This adds a neural type inference pass during the usual post-processing passes for the `jssrc2cpg` frontend.
+The newly introduced pass makes use of a Large Language Model during the usual post-processing passes for the `jssrc2cpg` language frontend to infer additional type information where it is missing.
 This is the official artifact for the paper:

 **Learning Type Inference for Enhanced Dataflow Analysis**
 *[Lukas Seidel](@pr0me), [Sedick David Baker Effendi](@DavidBakerEffendi), [Xavier Pinho](@xavierpinho), [Konrad Rieck](@rieck), [Brink van der Merwe](@brinkvdm) and [Fabian Yamaguchi](@fabsx00)*